Wisconsin prosecutor won’t bring election fraud charges

 “It would be unfair for me to expect that these health care professionals would better understand the election laws in Wisconsin than the Wisconsin Elections Commission,” she wrote.

 A spokesman for the elections commission had no immediate comment.
+However, the board’s chairwoman, Democrat Ann Jacobs, defended the commission’s action as a way to ensure people in nursing homes could vote.

+“This letter is nothing more than a partisan effort to dispute an election that was fair, safe and accurate,” Jacobs said in a statement.

 An audit by the nonpartisan Legislative Audit Bureau determined that the elections commission broke the law when it told clerks in 2020 not to send or attempt to send deputies into nursing homes.